Walter Buchheim: 1945-1971 Vindication

 From 1945 till 1949 Buchheim was a city councillor and the mayor of Groitzsch.
 Initially he served as a member of the KPD (Communist Party).
 However, this part of Germany was occupied by the Soviet military in 1945 and the Soviet Union took a hands-on approach to reconfiguring the political landscape.
 The Soviets favoured a one-party political structure.
 The SPD, along with the KPD (German Communist Party/Kommunistische Partei Deutschlands) were forcibly merged into the SED (Socialist Unity Party of Germany/Sozialistische Einheitspartei Deutschlands), of which Walter Buchheim now became a committed member.

 In 1949 he attended the DASR (an Administration Academy for political high flyers subsequently renamed after Walter Ulbricht), in Forst Zinna, after which promotion beckoned.
 He was appointed to the senior administrative position of Landrat in the Zittau district in 1950/51.
 He then attended the party's administrative school in Meissen (1951/52).
-Between 1952 and 1959 he was First Secretary of the party's district leadership team in Karl-Marz-Stadt (which has subsequently reverted to its earlier name, Chemnitz), where he was also, between 1952 and 1958, a member of the regional assembly.
+Between 1952 and 1959 he was First Secretary of the party's district leadership team in Karl-Marx-Stadt (which has subsequently reverted to its earlier name, Chemnitz), where he was also, between 1952 and 1958, a member of the regional assembly.

 From 1954 till 1963 Walter Buchheim was a member of the party's powerful Central Committee, and between 1958 and 1963 he was also a deputy in the People's Chamber (the nation's legislative assembly).

 In 1959 he was appointed Deputy Chairman of the Trades Union Federation, a position he retained till 1961 when he was appointed to the Chairmanship of the Central Committee of the national People's Solidarity organisation.
 Between 1969 and 1971 he was also a member of the Presidium of the East German National Front.